amitkashyap01/mongodbdemo/mongodb.md

 ## SHARDING
 * Horizontal scaling
 * Shards: store distributed collections
-* Metadata: Information about which data is store in the sharde
+* Metadata: Information about which data is store in the shard
 * Config Servers: Store metadata of each shards
 * Mongos: routes the queries to the correct sharde